 In the garlic garden… Depending on your location, now is the time to begin weeding.
 Just keep an eye on your garlic.
 Make sure when you look at your garlic garden, you are growing garlic and not a lot of weeds.

 At the end of March, your garlic plants will be ready for a foliage feed.
 Spraying garlic plants with a nice organic foliage feed will really benefit your crop.
-We use an assortment of fish, sea kelp and organic compost tea.
+We use an assortment of fish, sea kelp and instant organic compost tea.
 We are now selling some really nice samples of instant compost tea from Wynbrandt Farms.

 Hood River Garlic barn with new garlic growth